Analysis of mass controlled reaction-diffusion systems with nonlinearities having critical growth rates: Proof of Theorem

 \section{Proof of Theorem \ref{th1.1}}

 \begin{proof}[Proof of Theorem \ref{th1.1}] Similar to Theorem \ref{th1.2}, the global existence follows if one can show that

 where $(0,T_{\max})$ is the maximal interval of the local strong solution.

-Our main idea is that with a suitable change of unknowns, and especially adding one more appropriate equation, we can transform a system with the mass control condition \eqref{A2} into a system with condition \eqref{A2'}, that keeps the essential features \eqref{A1} and \eqref{A3}.
+\blue{Assume for contradiction that $T_{\max}<\infty$.
+We follow the idea from \cite{fellner2020global} which states that} with a suitable change of unknowns, and especially adding one more appropriate equation, we can transform a system with the mass control condition \eqref{A2} into a system with condition \eqref{A2'}, that keeps the essential features \eqref{A1} and \eqref{A3}.

 In order to do that, we define

 Direct computations give

 where